-The Châlons-sur-Champagne Champagne House was founded at the end of the 18th century by Alexandre Perrier under the name "Perrier et Fils".
-His son Joseph renamed it "Joseph Perrier" in 1825.
-Today the company is managed by Jean Claude Fourmon, a direct descendant of the founder.
-From 1995 there was a short-term participation of Laurent-Perrier, In 1998, Fourmon sold 51% stake in his cousin Alain Thiénot but the company will continue to be managed by him.
+The champagne house based in Châlons-sur-Champagne was founded by Alexandre Perrier at the end of the 18th century under the name "Perrier et Fils".
+His son Joseph then renamed it "Joseph Perrier" in 1825.
+The company is now run by Jean Claude Fourmon, a direct descendant of the founder.
+From 1995 there was a short-term participation of Laurent-Perrier, In 1998 Fourmon sold 51% of its cousin Alain Thiénot, the company is still run by him.
 The Cuvée de Prestige is "Joséphine" with a major stake in Chardonnay.
-Another brand is "Cuvée Royale" that out Pinot Noir.
+Another brand is "Cuvée Royale", which is made from Pinot Noir.
 Pinot Meunier and Chardonnay is blended.
 The rose version of the champagne was already delivered to Queen Victoria (1819-1901) and her son King Edward VII (1849-1910).
-A version Blanc de blancs was created in 1986 in honor of the 100th anniversary of the Statue of Liberty in New York.
-Its own vineyards cover 20 hectares in the areas Cumières, Damery, Hautvillers and Verneuil, the rest is purchased by contract growers.
+A version Blanc de blancs was created in 1986 in honor of the 100th birthday of the Statue of Liberty in New York.
+The company's own vineyards cover 20 hectares in the Cumières, Damery, Hautvillers and Verneuil areas, the rest is purchased by contract winemakers.